winsmith/breakthejpeg/README.md

 # breakthejpeg
 A very important tool to glitch JPEGs and then upload them as twitter avatars.

+The glitching happens by simply deleting a few random bytes from the JPEG files.

+I want this script to be able to upload the generated image as Twitter avatar as well, let's hope I come around to it soonish.

 ## Example

 <table style="width:100%">